Xiaomi’s newest TV is 30% thinner than an iPhone

 GoPro wants the moments you capture on the Internet instantly

 Xiaomi today revealed its newest Mi TV at CES.
-The Mi TV 4 is 30 percent thinner than an iPhone.
+The Mi TV 4, which will come in three different sized (45, 55 and 65 inches) is 30 percent thinner than an iPhone.
 It’s only 4.9 mm wide at its thinnest point.
 As Xiaomi’s Hugo Barra noted in today’s announcement, it’s essentially invisible when you look at it from the side and has virtually no bezel.

 The back of the Mi TV 4 features a brushed metal cover with what Barra called a “very understated” transparent stand.